nodc-sweden/ytvattenkartor-vasterhavet/README.md

 # Surface water maps for the Västerhavet Info Centre

-This repository contains a [Shiny web application](https://nodc-sweden.shinyapps.io/ytvattenkartor/) provides interactive mapping and visualization of surface water anomalies in the Västerhavet region, based on data exported for InfoC.
+This repository contains a [Shiny web application](https://nodc-sweden.shinyapps.io/ytvattenkartor/) that provides interactive mapping and visualization of surface water anomalies in the Västerhavet region, based on data exported for the Västerhavet Info Centre.
 The app allows users to upload data, select parameters, and generate customized maps based on historical statistics.

 ## ✨ Features